Accelerated Mobile Page. Sound impressive? If you had mobile pages to deliver, you'd want them to be accelerated. Whatever that means.

 There's a google exec sitting on a nice bonus somewhere for pairing the concept of a fast loading mobile page with the AMP acronym that instantly engages the associative part of our cerebral cortex.
 Add a lightning bolt as an icon and the marketing trifecta is complete.
 It's worth noting that a service such as this coming from Google themselves puts an instant glaze of trust over our eyes and trust we do.
 With reports showing the percentages that AMP pages account for across the mobile web ever increasing.

 Rightly so.
 With everyone in the tech-talk world helping a tardy hype towards progressive web apps in 2018.
-Google were at the forefront back in 2015 at the launch of the AMP project of making "mobile first" a thing, before it was a thing.
+Google was at the forefront back in 2015 at the launch of the AMP project of making "mobile first" a thing, before it was a thing.

 For all those benefits you see on a page speed report, an actual page load speed may not be as important as you think.
 To understand the human-centric metrics with page load times there are two figures we should really pay attention to: 'First Contentful Paint' (FCP), the moment any content is presented to the user on screen and 'Time To Interactive' (TTI), the time it takes for content to be functional and ready for a user to interact with.